Instagram: Advertising

 Emily White joined Instagram as Director of Business Operations in April 2013.
-She stated in an interview with The Wall Street Journal in September 2013 that the company should be ready to begin selling advertising by September 2014 as a way to generate business from a popular entity that had not yet created profit for its parent company.
+She said in an interview with The Wall Street Journal in September 2013 that the company should be ready to begin selling advertising by September 2014 as a way to generate business from a popular entity that had not yet created profit for its parent company.
 White left Instagram in December 2013 to join Snapchat.
 In August 2014, James Quarles became Instagram's Global Head of Business and Brand Development, tasked with overseeing advertisement, sales efforts, and developing new "monetization products", according to a spokesperson.

 In October 2013, Instagram announced that video and image ads would soon appear in feeds for users in the United States, with the first image advertisements displaying on November 1, 2013.
 Video ads followed nearly a year later on October 30, 2014.
 In June 2014, Instagram announced the rollout of ads in the United Kingdom, Canada and Australia, with ads starting to roll out that autumn.

-In March 2015, Instagram announced it would implement "carousel ads," allowing advertisers to display multiple images with options for linking to additional content.
+In March 2015, Instagram announced it would implement "carousel ads", allowing advertisers to display multiple images with options for linking to additional content.
 The company launched carousel image ads in October 2015, and video carousel ads in March 2016.

 In February 2016, Instagram announced that it had 200,000 advertisers on the platform.
 This number increased to 500,000 by September 2016, and 1 million in March 2017.
 In May 2016, Instagram launched new tools for business accounts, including business profiles, analytics and the ability to promote posts as ads.
 To access the tools, businesses had to link a corresponding Facebook page.
 The new analytics page, known as Instagram Insights, allowed business accounts to view top posts, reach, impressions, engagement and demographic data.
 Insights rolled out first in the United States, Australia, and New Zealand, and expanded to the rest of the world later in 2016.

-In November 2018, Instagram added the ability for business accounts to add product links directing users to a purchase page or to save them to a "shopping list."
-In April 2019, Instagram added the option to "Checkout on Instagram," which allows merchants to sell products directly through the Instagram app.
+In November 2018, Instagram added the ability for business accounts to add product links directing users to a purchase page or to save them to a "shopping list".
+In April 2019, Instagram added the option to "Checkout on Instagram", which allows merchants to sell products directly through the Instagram app.
 In March 2020, via a blog post, Instagram announced that they are making major moderation changes in order to decrease the flow of disinformation, hoaxes and fake news regarding COVID-19 on its platform, "We'll remove COVID-19 accounts from account recommendations, and we are working to remove some COVID-19 related content from Explore unless posted by a credible health organization.
 We will also start to downrank content in feed and Stories that has been rated false by third-party fact-checkers."

 In June 2021, Instagram launched a native affiliate marketing tool creators can use to earn commissions based on sales.
 Commission-enabled posts are labeled "Eligible for Commission" on the user side to identify them as affiliate posts.
 Launch partners included Sephora, MAC, and Kopari.